cybrilla/parata/README.md

 # Parata
 Component based styles for the web.
+Parata enforces you to build re-usable components for the web and generates a component wise styleguide.

 ## Getting Started
 Parata is packaged as a `grunt` plugin.
-So, make sure you install [GruntJS](http://gruntjs.com).
-Parata lets you build re-usable components for the web and generates a component wise styleguide.
+So, make sure you install [GruntJS](http://gruntjs.com). .

 Once `grunt` is installed, follow the steps listed below:
 ### Initialize an empty `npm` project